wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-privileged-identity-management/includes/2-explore-azure-ad.md

 Azure AD Privileged Identity Management (PIM) enables an organization to manage, control, and monitor access to its resources.
 These resources include objects in Azure AD, Azure Resources, and other Microsoft Online Services like Microsoft 365 and Microsoft Intune.
-This ability to control resources doesn't eliminate the need for users to carry out privileged operations in Azure AD, Azure, Microsoft 365, and Software as a Service (SaaS) apps.<br>
+This ability to control resources doesn't eliminate the need for users to carry out privileged operations in Azure AD, Azure, Microsoft 365, and Software as a Service (SaaS) apps.

 Organizations can give users just-in-time (JIT) privileged access to Azure resources and Azure AD.
 Oversight is needed for what those users do with their administrator privileges.
 PIM helps mitigate the risk of excessive, unnecessary, or misused access rights.